anweiss/cddl/README.md

 cddl = { version = "<version>", default-features = false }
 ```

 Zero-copy parsing is implemented to the extent that is possible, with prefixed byte strings containing whitespace being one of the few exceptions where allocation is required.
+Allocation is also used for error handling and diagnostics.

 Both JSON and CBOR validation are dependent on their respective heap allocated `Value` types, but since these types aren't supported in a `no_std` context, they subsequently aren't supported in a `no_std` context in this crate.